Kepher/Kepher/README.md

 - 👋 Hi, I’m @Kepher Otieno.
 - 👀 I’m interested in Computer Science focusing on software engineering.
-- 🌱 I’m an intermediate user of Python, C++ programming and currently learning Java programming language.
+- 🌱 I’m an intermediate user of Python, C++ programming languages and currently learning Java programming language.
 - 💞️ I’m looking forward to collaborate on data analysis, Architectural housing designs and Bioinformatics.
 - 📫 How to reach me on social media Twitter@KepherOtieno1 and Email kepher.otieno98@gmail.com